sictweb/bti425-2020/notes/react-app-design-basics.md

 ## Composing a Simple Page (Using Components)

-Now that we have learned all about Components in React (Stateful, Statless, Functional, etc).
-It's time that we start using this knowledge to create something that resembles a real page using these ideas.
+Now that we have learned all about Components in React (Stateful, Stateless, Functional, etc).
+It's time that we start using this knowledge to create something that resembles a real app that uses these ideas.

-To get started, create a **new app** using **create-react-app**.
+To get started, create a *new app* (maybe named "comp1") using **create-react-app**.
 Once this is complete follow the steps in the terminal to start the development server (ie: **npm start**).
 This *should* open a new browser window to **http://localhost:3000**, but if it doesn't - proceed to open up that url now.

-Notice how the create-react-app tool has created a pretty cool start page for us already (you should remember this from last week).
+Notice how the create-react-app tool has created a start page for us already.
 However, now that we know a little bit more about how React is used to define and manage "Components", let's disect what's happening here and create our own start page.

 Inside the **src/index.js** file is where everything really kicks off.
 It's known as the "JavaScript entry point" for our application and it's where we will put our highest level component (ie: `<App />`.
 As you can see, this is exactly what create-react-app has done for us: